Do the Digit Insurance

 8. Tortoise Pose

 The Tortoise Pose or Kurmasana invokes total body relaxation as your upper body comfortably relaxes on your lower body.
-This pose involves a lot of stretching and flexing and helps to improve body flexibility required for practising other yoga postures.
+This pose involves a lot of stretching and flexing and helps to improve the body flexibility required for practising other yoga postures.
 Further, it helps to deeply stretch your hamstrings, thighs, hips, backs, shoulders, and chest muscles.

-How to Do Tortoise Pose
+How to Do Tortoise Pose?

 Step 1: Sit on the floor, stretch your legs forward, and place them wide.